Context

 Who are the top donors of agricultural ODA?

-In 2021, Germany, France, and the US were the largest donors to agriculture, accounting for 47% of total agriculture ODA altogether.
+In 2022, Germany, France, and Japan were the largest donors to agriculture.
 Many major donors have placed an emphasis on food security and agricultural development in their development strategies.
-Germany was the largest donor in absolute terms, spending US$2.1 billion on agriculture.
+Germany was the largest donor in absolute terms, spending US$2.7 billion on agriculture.
 The German BMZ's special initiative Life without Hunger, which prioritizes climate-smart agriculture with a focus on LDCs and SIDS.
-Germany was followed by France at US$1.3 billion.

-The US was the third-largest donor, spending US$1.2 billion on agriculture.
+The US fell from third-largest to fourth-largest donor, spending US$1 billion on agriculture, a decrease from US$1.2 billion in 2021.
 The US food security program, led by USAID under the Feed the Future Initiative, is focused on strengthening agricultural growth, nutrition, and resilience.
 The Feed the Future Initiative also has a strong focus on Africa.

-In terms of agriculture spending as a percentage of total ODA, Iceland, Luxembourg, and Hungary were the top three donor countries, though their absolute contributions were modest.
+In terms of agriculture spending as a percentage of total ODA, South Korea, Luxembourg, and Iceland were the top three donor countries, though their absolute contributions were modest.

 Key debates and topics